-The chronic joint pain commonly experienced by people with PsA is a major contributor to fatigue.
-Joint pain can also hinder a person’s ability to stay physically active, which can further worsen the fatigue they experience.
+The chronic (long-term) joint pain commonly experienced by people with PsA is a major contributor to fatigue.
+Joint pain can also hinder a person’s ability to stay physically active, which can further worsen their fatigue.

 Sleep disturbances are common in PsA.
 In fact, nearly 90 percent of people diagnosed with psoriatic disease have trouble sleeping.
 In many cases, this difficulty is due to “painsomnia” — insomnia (difficulty sleeping) due to chronic pain or discomfort.
 PsA symptoms like joint pain and swelling can cause a person to have difficulty getting a good night’s sleep.

 Depression and other mental health conditions are major factors in fatigue for people with chronic inflammatory diseases like psoriasis.
-Depression and PsA can intensify each other, leading to worsened symptoms like fatigue.
+Depression and PsA can intensify one another, leading to worsened symptoms like fatigue.

 Anemia refers to a low red blood cell count.
-People with PsA are more likely to develop anemia, which can lead to feelings of fatigue.
-Two types of anemia may occur in PsA: iron deficiency anemia and anemia of chronic disease (anemia of inflammation).
+People with PsA are more likely to develop anemia, which can lead to fatigue.
+Two types of anemia may occur in PsA: iron-deficiency anemia and anemia of chronic disease (anemia of inflammation).

-Those with psoriatic disease are more prone to developing iron deficiency.
+People with psoriatic disease are more prone to developing iron deficiency.
 Iron is a mineral that the body needs but can’t make on its own.
 Humans take in iron through plant- and animal-based foods.
-Iron deficiency anemia, the most common type of anemia, occurs when the blood doesn’t have enough healthy red blood cells.
+Iron-deficiency anemia, which is the most common type of anemia occurs when the blood doesn’t have enough healthy red blood cells.
 Red blood cells play a key role in the production of iron.
 Extreme fatigue, weakness, and lightheadedness are a few common symptoms of iron deficiency.

 Some of the medications used to treat PsA can contribute to fatigue.
-These medications include types of methotrexate (Trexall, Otrexup, or Rasuvo) and cyclosporine (Sandimmune, Neoral, or Gengraf).
+These medications include types of methotrexate (sold as Trexall, Otrexup, or Rasuvo) and cyclosporine (Sandimmune, Neoral, or Gengraf).
 Other medications, including antidepressants and those for anxiety and pain, may cause fatigue in people with PsA.
 Biologic treatments can also cause extreme fatigue.

 As one MyPsoriasisTeam member wrote, “I am on day three of Otezla.
 Doctor said it could take three to four months before I feel any relief from my psoriatic arthritis.
 I feel extremely fatigued.
 Can’t decide if it is my PsA or the Otezla.”

-Living with other health conditions — like psoriasis, fibromyalgia, or depression — may affect your sleep quality and contribute to fatigue.
+Living with comorbidities (other health conditions) — such as psoriasis, fibromyalgia, or depression — may affect your sleep quality and contribute to fatigue.

 If fatigue is interfering with your daily activities, talk to your rheumatologist or health care provider.
 Your doctor may need to run tests to see if there’s another issue that could be causing your fatigue.
 After determining the cause of your fatigue, your doctor may recommend certain changes — such as adjusting your PsA treatment or making lifestyle changes — to help control your fatigue.
 Be sure to speak with your doctor before trying any new therapies.